 If you’d like to take reflection into the cloud, blogs can be an excellent way to give student writing more value.
 And it’s simple to bring in links, images, videos and more.
 For a peek into how one university uses blogging to enhance student learning, check out Vanderbilt University’s resource page.

 Before students leave your class, ask them to quickly jot down what they’ve learned on a sticky note (or answer another reflection question).
-Or save a tree and use collaboration software like Span™ Workspace instead.
-Students can pull out their phones or laptops to quickly add ideas to a shared digital canvas, which they can access anytime.
+If your students are fully or partially online, go digital and have them add the ideas to an online whiteboard or other shared collaborative space.

 Sometimes reflection comes from teasing out the ties between coursework and “real life.”
 Ask students to choose a famous quote and explain why it connects to a concept from class.
 They could also choose a song, a piece of art, a brand – anything that gets them thinking deeper and reveals a bit more about their passions and interests.

 Reflection can’t be forced, but it is a habit that can be instilled.
 Build reflective practice by stopping work periodically and encouraging students to record their thoughts about what they’ve learned.
-You can boost the reflection by having students share their thoughts with a peer.
+You can boost the reflection by having students share their thoughts with a peer – in person or in a video conferencing breakout room.
 Eventually, students will start to reflect on their own, without your direction.

 Take a page from the agile process (not just for software developers anymore) and introduce sprint retrospectives.
 Every few weeks, you can set aside time to encourage students to reflect on where they’ve been and where they’re going.
 This is especially useful in helping student project teams avoid the usual pains of group work.